ghaly09/News-App-Hacktiv8-FinalProject01/README.md

 # Final Project 01 Kel.04 - News App

-This is The Final Project for Hacktiv8 by Making The News App.
+This is The Final Project for Hacktiv8 by Making The News App using NEXT.JS

-## Team
+## 👨‍💻 Team

 | Author                    | Nim Hacktiv8  | Role                                |
 | ------------------------- | ------------- | ----------------------------------- |